-Many times, the design of your bedroom starts with the color of the walls.
-Especially if you're starting from scratch, the paint you pick will determine the feel of the whole space and help direct future decor choices.
-You likely already have a few color palettes you're drawn to, but even so, it can be hard to hone in on the right shade of paint for your walls.
+The design of your bedroom often starts with the color of the walls.
+The best bedroom paint colors are those that match the feeling you want to have or convey in your space and will help direct other decor choices.
+Even if you have a few color palettes you like, it can be hard to hone in on the exact shade you want for your walls.

-Whether you want to create a serene, peaceful vibe with muted colors like in this space from mylushabobe, or you're more interested in an energetic, vibrant color palette, you'll find plenty of tones to please your palette.
-There are also hues to help you create a moody or vintage-inspired space.
+Whether you want to create a serene, peaceful vibe with muted colors like interior designer Emily Rodgers, or you're more interested in an energetic, vibrant color palette; you can find a tone to suit your palette.
+Hues can set a mood or fit a style, especially when paired with the right color combinations and embellishment.

 01 of 12